SoK: Security of the Image Processing Pipeline for Camera-based Sensing in Autonomous Vehicles: Image Processing Pipeline Testbed

-Our proposed testbed consists of a Raspberry Pi as an embedded device with the standardized MIPI-\ac{CSI-2} camera interface.
-We compose our tests with a \textit{Raspberry Pi 4 Model B}, but other Raspberry Pi boards support the same interface.
-We use a \textit{Raspberry Pi Camera Module 3 Wide} for evaluation and development with max.
-11.9MP and a 102° \acl{FoV}~\cite{raspberry_pi_ltd_camera_2024}.
-Other modules are available, but the selected module supports real-world automotive features, such as an \ac{HDR} mode and a wide \acl{FoV}.
-Nevertheless, we emphasize that the standardized MIPI-\ac{CSI-2} link also allows other cameras to be used.
+\cpar{Hardware Architecture} PICT uses a \textit{Camera Module 3 Wide} with a Sony IMX708 image sensor for evaluation and development with max.
+11.9MP and a 102° field of view~\cite{raspberry_pi_ltd_camera_2024}.
+This camera module supports real-world automotive features, such as an \ac{HDR} mode, and many settings that can be controlled manually.
+We use a \textit{Raspberry Pi} as an embedded device with the MIPI-\ac{CSI-2} camera interface that is also used in automotive systems on chip~\cite{renesas_electronics_europe_gmbh_renesas_2021}.
+The Raspberry Pi is solely selected for its ability to provide an easily configurable environment that aligns with the purpose of the testbed, making it an appropriate choice for our investigation.
+It is not part of the performance characteristics of the image processing pipeline.
 With a hardware investment of $\approx \$70$, this enables researchers to cost-effectively analyze the image processing pipeline.
-At the same time, the use of standardized interfaces and easily available hardware components allow flexibility and application-specific modifications.
+At the same time, the use of standardized interfaces and easily available hardware components allows modifications, such as adding other sensors.